 The connection isn’t obvious, but this strategy might be useful for LP practitioners who want to encourage staff to adopt a new company safety culture or embrace new retail security procedures.
 The idea behind influencer marketing is to focus marketing to specific key individuals, or types of individuals, rather than target the market as a whole.

 There is actually evidence this might work in the security and surveillance realm.
-The experiment, which appeared in the January 2016 proceeding of the National Academy of Sciences, involved the use of a “seed group” of 25 or so kids at 56 different schools to become their face against bullying.
+The experiment, which appeared in the January 2016 proceeding of the National Academy of Sciences, involved the use of a “seed group” of 25 or so kids at 56 different schools to become the face against bullying.
 Among their activities, seed students created hashtag slogans against bullying, created online and physical posters, and distributed wristbands to reward students they observed engaging in friendly or conflict-mitigating behaviors.

 It worked, said researchers.
 Compared with control schools, disciplinary reports of student conflict at treatment schools were reduced by a whopping 30 percent over one year.
 Moreover, it was determined that “social referent seeds”—cool kids who attract more student attention and have lots of social connections—“were the most effective at influencing social norms and behavior.”
 In short, getting a few key cool kids to speak out against bullying helped turned entire schools against it.